isaac-mason/recast-navigation-js/packages/recast-navigation-three/README.md

 ### `threeToNavMesh`

-As a convenience, this package exports a function for converting all descendants within three.js `Object3D` to a `NavMesh`:
+As a convenience, this package exports a function for converting an array of `Mesh` objects to a `NavMesh`:

 ```ts
 import * as THREE from 'three';